 The new watch comes in two colour options.
 There's a smokey stainless steel model with a black strap or a rose gold case with blush straps.
 It has a 45mm case and - of course - you can easily swap out the strap for another.

-Before we all get excited about having an easy tether-free experience though, there are a few things worth noting.
-Fossil's first LTE watch is being launched exclusively in partnership with Verizon in the US.
+In the US Fossil's first LTE watch is being launched exclusively in partnership with Verizon in the US.
 That means some caveats.